ecmyilmz/RoofStackChallenge/README.md

 <b>Download all dependencies</b>

-Please run (it's work for only master branch)

 - `mvn clean test`

+(above command that only compatibly works in the master branch)

 ### :link: Test Cases
 <p>Some test cases failed because the expected value and arrived value are not fit on the status code test.</p>